-Included in the movement was a growing body of parents who decided that educating their children at home was the preferred metho.
+Included in the movement was a growing body of parents who decided that educating their children at home was the preferred method.
 For some, the school authorities were supportive, but for many more, the authorities were hostile.
 Because of the small numbers in this environment, school authorities found it easy to intimidate parents, and methods of appeal were limited.
-As a result, a small, but knowledgable group of parents decided to develop a provincial organization, and in 1986, registered the AHEA under the Societies Act of Alberta
+As a result, a small, but knowledgeable group of parents decided to develop a provincial organization, and in 1986, registered the AHEA under the Societies Act of Alberta

 AHEA exists to serve the Home Education Community.

-The purpose of the society, initially, was to support parents, to create a forum for better interaction between home educating families and to develop better interaction between school authorities and parents.
-From the very small beginnings, the organization has grown to continue those initial thrusts through one of the largest conference and curriculum fairs in Canada, special speaker serminars, information sharing to both new and experienced home educators and responding to political and bureaucratic challenges.
+The purpose of the society, initially, was to support parents, to create a forum for better interaction between educating families and to develop better interaction between school authorities and parents.
+From the very small beginnings, the organization has grown to continue those initial thrusts through one of the largest conference and curriculum fairs in Canada, special speaker seminars, information sharing to both new and experienced home educators and responding to political and bureaucratic challenges.
 AHEA continues to serve parents as needs arise, to support local groups of parents and individuals, and to interact with various levels of government to protect the responsibilities of parents.

 - AHEA values the supremacy of God

 - AHEA values parents as having the God-given right and responsibility to direct the education of their children

 - AHEA values the traditional family unit defined as one husband, one wife and children, if any.
 We hold this model to be normative and the basis for a strong and stable society.